kcl-tscm/Young_instructions/installing_lammps_deepmd/README.md

-Absolutely!
-Here's a Markdown tutorial on installing LAMMPS with various libraries, along with explanations for path adjustments:

 **Installing LAMMPS with DeepMD and Other Libraries**

 This guide will walk you through installing LAMMPS with the DeepMD library and several other essential packages.
 We'll also discuss how to adjust paths for personalized setups.